📝 Templates

 Supported Engines

-Custom template engines can implement the Views
+Custom engines implement the Views

-interface to be supported in Fiber.
+interface to work with Fiber.

 type Views interface {